Disclaimer

 A simple gross rental yield calculation involves dividing a property’s yearly rent by its price.
 Say you want to buy a buy-to-let property for £300,000, which will be rented out for £500 a week.
 You would divide £26,000 (£500 x 52 weeks) by £300,000, and times the result by 100.
 In this example, the gross yield is 8.6% (26,000 / 300,000 x 100 = 8.6%).

 Then, you would take the net rental income, divide it by the property purchase price, and times the result by 100 to get the net rental yield.
 In this case, the net rental yield would be 6.6% (20,000 / 300,000 x 100 = 6.6%).
-Remember though, how to calculate rental yield may be less of an important question than is the investment worth it in the first place.
+Remember though, how to work out yield of a rental property may be less of an important question than is the investment worth it in the first place.

 What is a good rental yield and how does London compare with the rest of the UK?

 We all want our yields and returns to be as high as possible.
-Ultimately though, what’s considered a “good” rental yield will be affected by various financial factors.
+Ultimately though, what’s considered a “good” yield for a rental property will be affected by various financial factors.
 Your definition of “good” may be different from others.
 What needs to be remembered, is that “good” should be measured up against what’s “realistic”.

 Rental yields will vary widely across the UK, with changing demographics, income patterns, and wealth splits all having an impact.
 Generally, anything between 6% and 8% is considered a reasonable level of rental yield, according to NatWest.
 Of course, you may see lower or higher numbers than this, depending on where you’re investing.

 What’s more, if you compare these yields to other income generating investments, the resilience of the property market becomes apparent.
-The overall dividend yield on the FTSE 100 stands at around 3.8%.
-Meanwhile, the current yield on the United Kingdom 10Y Bond is hovering around the 3% mark.
-Ask yourself not only how to calculate rental yield, but also, how do the various yields available compare?
+The overall dividend yield on the FTSE 100 stands at around 3.6%.
+Meanwhile, the current yield on the United Kingdom 10Y Bond is hovering around the 4% mark.
+Ask yourself not only how work out yield of a rental property, but also, how do the various yields available compare?

 Are there ways to improve your earnings?